ariksman/azure-notes/python/jupyter-notebook/storage-account.md

         if filePath.name.endswith(".json"):
             # Load the contents of the file into a dictionary
             file_data = json.loads(file_content)
+            # Add json file content into array
             data.append(file_data)

-# Create a DataFrame from the data
+# Create a DataFrame from the data array
 df = pd.DataFrame(data)
 df.head()
 ```